junxit/us-congress-bills-110/metadata.md

 - 2008-09-18 — Referred to the Committee on Financial Services, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-09-18 — Referred to the Committee on Financial Services, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-09-18 — Sponsor introductory remarks on measure.
 (CR E1849)
+- 2008-09-23 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mrs. Capito objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-09-23 — Considered under suspension of the rules. (consideration: CR H8700-8703)
+- 2008-09-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6950.
+- 2008-09-23 — Ms. Moore (WI) moved to suspend the rules and pass the bill.
+- 2008-09-25 — Considered as unfinished business. (consideration: CR H9927-9928)
+- 2008-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 420 - 1 (Roll no. 643). (text: CR 9/23/2008 H8700-8701)
+- 2008-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 420 - 1 (Roll no. 643).(text: CR 9/23/2008 H8700-8701)